(Spoilers herein for the first two episodes of The Watch)

 The show is certainly pretty choppy and seems nervous of relaxing into any one sequence.
 It makes things hard to follow, much less get drawn into when you are constantly having to change gear before the previous ideas have had a chance to play to any kind of natural resting-place.

 The worst thing getting in at the editing stage is the massive overuse of flashbacks and cutaways.
 Vimes’ backstory needed exactly one scene.
-It gets loads.
+But instead it gets loads.
 They constantly interrupt the story and emotional momentum of the present-day scenes and undermine themselves by repetition.

-I’d say there isn’t a single flashback/cutaway moment which wouldn’t be better for being cut.
+I’d go so far as to say there isn’t a single flashback/cutaway moment which wouldn’t be better for being cut.

 So there are certainly editing decisions that don’t do the show any favours.
 But there are more fundamental story issues than can have entered just at the editing stage.

 For instance, let’s take the moment I found most tellingly frustrating: the scene in which Carrot meets Vimes.
 Carrot (a much more worldly and experienced character for the show than his book counterpart) has by now had a bit of a city tour from Angua and a couple of encounters with Guild law which have given him a clear sense of how A-M operates, so when Vimes appears and tells him to let his latest collar go, it should by rights be the moment we see the story getting into gear.
 This is the point where the unstoppable force meets the immovable object; where philosophy A meets philosophy B, thesis meets antithesis and the story is catalysed; where Vimes’ depressed complacency meets Carrot’s optimism and ability to back it up with personal power...

 And Vimes and Carrot start talking – but within a line Vimes is distracted by something and Carrot’s dialogue is faded out.